-expense-through private antitrust litigation, there is no reason to assume that individual remedies in judgments or settlements will be coherent or consistent.
-Many businesses will not have the sophistication or financial ability to re-establish in costly private suits what the Decrees already provide to the public.
+PROs will continue to pool separate copyrights together, but without a rate court or other checks required by the Decrees, the likelihood of anticompetitive behavior is all but certain.
+While some acts may eventually be remediable-at great time, effort, and expense-through private antitrust litigation, there is no reason to assume that the remedies that each antitrust plaintiff is able to secure (in judgments or settlements) will be coherent or consistent, and many businesses will close before they could hope to re-establish in costly private suits what the Decrees already provide to the public.
 Private litigation outcomes are too variable - and this industry is simply too active and too dependent on the Decrees - for a sunset to be in the public interest.